benjaminy/TenaciousCalf/README.md

 structures performing 10&times; slower than array-based cousins.
 Two caveats:

 * This is not an apples-to-apples comparison.
-Persistent structures give you the superpower of using multiple versions of a structure simultaneously; mutable structures can't do that.
+Persistent data gives your software the superpower of using multiple versions of a structure simultaneously; mutable data can't do that.
 * As with any microbenchmarking, the impact on application performance will be diluted by all the other stuff that your application does.

 Caveats notwithstanding, the performance overhead of these structures is high enough to be a real liability for lots of applications.
 (Of course the details matter a lot.
-"Persistent structures are fast enough" and "Persistent structures are too slow" are both laughably simplistic slogans.)
+"Persistent data is fast enough" and "Persistent data is too slow" are both laughably simplistic slogans.)
 This project is an attempt to spread the use of persistence by implementing high-performance hybrid persistent collections like sets, vectors, maps and graphs in C.  The two main techniques used to achieve high performance are: